 If you’d like to try out 5G on your smartphone, you’ll need a compatible device in order to access Optus’ 5G network.
 As 5G runs on specific frequencies, the majority of phones on the market just won’t cut it: only 5G-capable devices will work with the new mobile technology.

-Fortunately, Optus now stocks four high-end phones with 5G capability:
+Fortunately, Optus now stocks multiple high-end phones with 5G capability: